"I feared for my life": Collins Atta Poku speaks on why he left Wontumi Sports

 Netizens react to Atta Poku's comment

-Despite his justification for leaving, netizens were sceptical of Collins Atta Poku's assertions and expressed their views in the comments section.
+Despite his justification for leaving, netizens were sceptical of the Ghanaian sports journalist's assertions and expressed their views in the comments section.

 @Derrick Paloma wrote: